forpublicai/publicai-mcp-server/CONTRIBUTING.md

 ---

-### MCP Tools
+### MCP Functions
-**What they are:** Tools implemented as Python code in the MCP server repository.
+**What they are:** Python code in the MCP server repository.
 These typically integrate with external APIs or perform complex data processing.

 **Examples:**
-- **Swiss Transit**: Calls Switzerland's public transport API
+- **Swiss Transit Functions**: Call Switzerland's public transport API
-- **OSM Nominatim**: Searches OpenStreetMap for locations
+- **Singapore Functions**: Real-time carpark availability

 **Who can contribute:** Developers with Python experience